-Wide Sargasso Sea is the story of Antoinette Cosway, a white Creole girl growing up in post-Emancipation Jamaica.
-This is no fond memoir, however, but rather a bubbling mass of blame, black magic, deceit and betrayal.
+Wide Sargasso Sea is the story of Antoinette Cosway, a white Creole girl growing up in post-slavery Jamaica.
+Informed by Rhys’s own life, this is no fond memoir – it’s a bubbling mass of blame, black magic, deceit and betrayal.

-At the novel’s end Antoinette is in England, incarcerated in the attic rooms at Thornfield Hall.
-This is the true destination for Wide Sargasso Sea, because the book is the imagined backstory to Jane Eyre.
-In Wide Sargasso Sea, Jean Rhys gives voice and humanity to ‘mad Mrs Rochester’; she brings her out of hiding and into the daylight.
+At the novel’s end Antoinette is in England, incarcerated and growing insane in the attic rooms at Thornfield Hall.
+This is the true destination for Wide Sargasso Sea, because the book is the imagined backstory to Jane Eyre‘s Mrs Rochester.
+In Wide Sargasso Sea, Jean Rhys gives voice and humanity to the ‘madwoman in the attic’: she brings Bertha out of hiding and into the daylight.

 Like Good Morning Midnight, Rhys’s 1939 novel of travel, longing and madness, Wide Sargasso Sea is ‘somewhat’ autobiographical.
 Rhys was born in Dominica in 1890, also the daughter of a white Creole woman.
 It’s likely this which informs Antoinette’s sense of disenfranchisement.